-- Do not take antacids within 4 hours of this drug.
+- Do not give your child an antacid that has aluminum or magnesium in it within 4 hours of this drug.

-- If you take cimetidine, dexlansoprazole, esomeprazole, famotidine, lansoprazole, nizatidine, omeprazole, pantoprazole, rabeprazole, or ranitidine, ask your doctor or pharmacist how to take it with this drug.
+- If your child takes cimetidine, dexlansoprazole, esomeprazole, famotidine, lansoprazole, nizatidine, omeprazole, pantoprazole, rabeprazole, or ranitidine, ask your child’s doctor or pharmacist how to give it with this drug.

 - Do not open until you are ready to use.

-- This drug may be put right into your mouth.
-Do not chew the pellets.
-If taken with food, sprinkle the pellets on 1 or more spoonfuls of non-acidic soft food like pudding, chocolate syrup, mashed potato, or ice cream.
+- This drug may be put right into your child’s mouth.
+Do not let your child chew the pellets.
+If given with food, sprinkle the pellets on 1 or more spoonfuls of non-acidic soft food like pudding, chocolate syrup, mashed potato, or ice cream.
 The soft food needs to be at or below room temperature.
-Swallow without chewing.
+Have your child swallow without chewing.